Kong/kongponents/docs/components/alert.md

 ### Appearances

 What color and purpose the Alert should be.
 Shares similar appearances to those of [KButton](/components/button).

+> Note: `appearance` is `info` by default.

 - `info`
 - `warning`